CVS fined millions for selling expired baby food, formula in California

-Pharmacy and grocery retailer CVS has been ordered to pay $6.5 million in penalties for selling expired items in its stores, including over-the-counter drugs, baby food and infant formula.
+(KTLA) – Pharmacy and grocery retailer CVS has been ordered to pay $6.5 million in penalties for selling expired items in its California stores, including over-the-counter drugs, baby food and infant formula.

 On Thursday, Riverside County District Attorney Mike Hestrin announced that his office, as well as 11 other DA’s Offices across the state, settled a civil lawsuit against the retail chain.